awsdocs/amazon-sqs-developer-guide/doc_source/sqs-add-update-remove-tag-queue.md

 # Tutorial: Adding, Updating, and Removing Cost Allocation Tags for an Amazon SQS Queue<a name="sqs-add-update-remove-tag-queue"></a>

 You can add cost allocation tags to your Amazon SQS queues to help organize and identify them\.
-The following example demonstrates adding, updating, and removing tags for a queue\.
+The following example show how to add, update, and remove tags for a queue\.
 For a more information, see [Amazon SQS Cost Allocation Tags](sqs-queue-tags.md)\.

 **Topics**
 + [To Update or Remove a Tag Added to an Amazon SQS Queue Using the AWS Management Console](#sqs-update-remove-tag-queue-console)